pact-im/api-doc/_includes/webhooks.md

 ### When

   - Whatsapp channel was connected and syncronisation was completed
-  - Syncronisation after work resuming
+  - Syncronisation after work resume